sassoftware/viya4-iac-gcp/docs/CONFIG-VARS.md

 | `PREMIUM` | **No** — zonal only | Cross-region volume replication only |
 | `EXTREME` | **No** — zonal only | Cross-region volume replication only |

-To verify which service levels are available in your region:
+To verify which service levels are available in your region, consult the Google NetApp Volumes supported regions documentation or run:
 ```bash
 gcloud netapp locations describe <region> --project=<project-id>
 ```